-- Renegade Splinter Faction: The Government of National Salvation appears during the Iberian Wars as a reaction towards the more sensible politicians of Portugal, who, in Arriaga's eye, turned their back on Portugal and allowed its 500-years empire to be extinguished.
+- Renegade Splinter Faction: The Government of National Salvation appears during the Iberian Wars as a reaction towards the more sensible politicians of Portugal, who, in Arriaga's eyes, turned their back on Portugal and allowed its 500-year-old empire to be extinguished.

 - Roaring Rampage of Revenge: The GNS wants every nation that wronged Portugal to pay back in blood.

-- Secret Police: One GNS focus mentions the creation of the Flechas, the special forces unit for Estado Novo's secret police PIDE in real life.
-Considering the fully militarized nature of the GNS, the Flechas will likely be even more brutal than in real life, possibly even becoming a fully fledged State Sec.
+- Secret Police: One GNS focus mentions the creation of the Flechas, the special forces unit in the Estado Novo's secret police PIDE in real life.
+Considering the fully militarized nature of the GNS, the Flechas will likely be even more brutal than in real life, possibly even becoming a full-fledged State Sec.